Tuesday, January 26, 2016

 Read Part I Here: Home » New Year's Eve: New York Time Square, Part I

-My backup plan since I decided not going to Time Square on New Year’s Eve was to walk the Brooklyn Bridge.
-I read when I Googled, “Things to do in New York City on New Year’s Eve” that fireworks from the surrounding area could be seen and it was amazing.
+Since I decided not to go to Times Square on New Year's Eve, my backup plan was to walk the Brooklyn Bridge.
+When I Googled "Things to do in New York City on New Year's Eve," I read that fireworks from the surrounding area could be seen, which was amazing!

-I thought it was interesting that we could walk across the top of that bridge.
-Maybe grab a beer or some wine.
+It was interesting that we could walk across the top of that bridge.
+Grab a beer or some wine.
 Who knows?

-His comment added fuel to my deep desire to travel those four miles to see that damn ball drop in Time Square!
-I kept telling myself, self, it's a short subway ride or walk to satisfy my urge and extinguish this feeling from my mind with this darn obsession.
+His comment added fuel to my deep desire to travel those four miles to see that damn ball drop-in Time Square!
+I kept telling myself that it was a short subway ride or walk to satisfy my urge and extinguish this feeling from my mind with this darn obsession.
 This lack of decision-making is killing me.
-My companion saw the burning desire in my eyes to forgo the romantic evening of wine, candles and unruly kids who were surely fight me on that walk.
-She saw that there was a Mission Impossible brewing.
+My companion saw the burning desire in my eyes to forgo the romantic evening of wine, candles, and unruly kids who would fight me on that walk.
+She noticed that there was a Mission Impossible brewing.
 Keep two kids calm as we waited among millions to see 2016 in the heart of Manhattan.

 We left the restaurant and started to walk towards the Brooklyn Bridge.
-“Go Chris, go, just do it,” the inner conscience said.
+"Go, Chris, just do it," the inner conscience said.
 The area was dead.
-A ghost town like atmosphere.
+A ghost town-like atmosphere.
 A lone NYPD Officer was walking towards us.

-“Hey Officer, Time Square with the kids would be totally insane right?”
+"Hey, Officer, Times Square with the kids would be insane, right?"
 I said.

-That’s it, problem solved.
+That's it, problem solved.
 Going to the bridge.
-Nothing to see in Time Square other than a few million people, confetti, celebrations, music, eh, who needs it.
-When my boys are older I will go and satisfy this urge.
-I finally settled the dispute but, as luck would have it, we found ourselves at the entrance to subway train tunnel number 1.
+There is nothing to see in Time Square besides a few million people, confetti, celebrations, and music, eh?
+Who needs it.
+When my boys are older, I will satisfy this urge.
+I finally settled the dispute, but, as luck would have it, we found ourselves at the entrance to subway train tunnel number 1.
 Which goes from Brooklyn to uptown Manhattan.
-We’d pass right under Time Square.
+We'd pass right under Time Square.
 Damn, the 4-mile trip was meant to be!

 I looked at the red sign with the numeral 1 in the center.